arkanoid/jsnoid/README.md

 ## What is this I don't even
 This module consists mainly of three parts.

 *Database components*.
 These are in the arkDatabaseForKnex part.
 Classes for helping accessing database with Knex.
+Server side stuff.

 *GUI components*.
 These go in the arkComponents part.
 Classes for controlling client side stuff.
 They expect an existing HTML page made with Bootstrap stuff.
 I do use Handlebars also but it's not mandatory.